Triton College Catalog » Short-Term Professional Training and Continuing Education

 Every semester through Continuing Education, Triton offers a variety of programs for young learners ages 4 and up.
 From acting to astronomy, story writing to study skills, magic to mathematics, Triton College Youth Programming represents a constantly growing and expanding curriculum that strives to maintain its programming perspective to the world in which we live.
-Programs include: 1) specially designed age-specific courses open to all children ages 4-16; 2) courses scheduled on-campus and at select community sites; 3) competitive swimming and diving.
+Programs include: 1) specially designed age-specific courses open to all children ages 4-16; 2) courses scheduled on-campus and at select community sites.

 Programs employ various teaching techniques and instructional activities using projects, presentation and discovery learning to fully enrich the learning of young people.
 Triton College Youth Programming’s principal objective is to complement regular school schedules and activities with recreational and educational learning experiences aimed to engage and promote the development of a young person's interest and desire to learn.
 Through challenging, entertaining and enlightening topics and formats, Triton College Youth Programming’s goal is to constructively contribute to an educational foundation that inspires youngsters to be stimulated, motivated and encouraged about learning both today and tomorrow.